The creativity of author, designer, broadcaster Ben Arogundade

 LIGHT-SKINNED BIRACIAL ACTRESSES IN 'MISSION IMPOSSIBLE'

-Less than 50 years after Island In The Sun, by contrast, there was hardly any reaction when Tom Cruise kissed Thandiwe Newton in Mission Impossible II (2000).
+Less than 50 years after Island In The Sun, by contrast, there was hardly a reaction when Tom Cruise kissed Thandiwe Newton in Mission Impossible II (2000).
 Despite this, the light-skinned biracial actress who played Cruise’s love interest — jewel thief Nyah Nordoff-Hall in the $100m blockbuster — was one of only a handful of women of colour to have starred in a Hollywood interracial romance since 1957, in an industry still stratified by race.
 The infrequency of onscreen interracial relationships seems not only strange, but increasingly old fashioned in a country that demographically is increasingly mixed, and has had a bi-racial president.

 LIGHT-SKINNED BLACK